ideologyandconflict/conflictandideology.github.io/_posts/2018-04-20-other-factors.md

 ### What is the doctrine of ISIS?
-Unlike Al Qaeda, it does not primarily focus on the far enemies, but rather the `surrounding enemy’ in terms of a regional level.
+Unlike Al Qaeda, it does not primarily focus on the far enemies, but rather the 'surrounding enemy' in terms of a regional level.
 It hopes to resist the betrayers in the Arab Kingdom, such as the Assad regime in Syria and Abadi regime in Iraq.
 ISIS strike to construct an Islamic state to fulfil its ideology: Establishing a government in which Muslims could exist under the law of Islam.
 Only when found an Islamic